-"The Piaggio Avanti Airplane" thanks to its extended range, superior climb performance, class-leading fuel economy, and a cabin custom-made to the most exacting standards, Avanti EVO is the most sophisticated Aircraft ever designed and built in its category.
+It has a cabin that is custom-made to the most exacting standards, Avanti EVO is the most sophisticated Aircraft ever designed and built in its category.

-"The PIAGGIO AVANTI" versatility and reliability, in unison with advanced technology and optimised cabin pressurisation, make Avanti EVO not only a world-class business "aviation aircraft," but in its special mission capacity it also functions as a highly accomplished multi utility Aircraft.
+This makes Avanti EVO not only a world-class business aviation aircraft but in its special mission capacity it also functions as a highly accomplished multi utility Aircraft.

 The Piaggio Avanti Aircraft is even used for flight inspections as a radio measurements and calibration of air navigation aid and instruments.

 Turboprops behave in certain ways, and jets in other ways, but the Avanti II is a true hybrid.

 It is a product that blends the best traits from two very different airplane categories to arrive at some third niche, which at present it occupies by itself.